FredrikBorgstrom/abcx3/libs/prisma-generator-dart/README.md

 ## Contributing

-Parts of this code come from a fork of [prisma-utils]([https://github.com/prisma-utils/prisma-utils/) by Johannes Schobel.
+Small parts of this code come from a fork of [prisma-utils]([https://github.com/prisma-utils/prisma-utils/) by Johannes Schobel.
 If you'd like to contribute, just fork the project and make a pull request.

 ### Building